 Lymphatic system consists of blind-ended lymphatic capillaries, lymphatic vessels, lymph nodes, lymphatic tissues, and red bone marrow. ∼1-4 L of lymph is formed in a day, most of it derived from the gastrointestinal tract, especially after a fat-containing meal (Alexander et al., 2010).
 The liver is another large producer of lymph.
 Although physiologically very important, lymph flow rates are very low compared to blood perfusion.
 Lymph nodes accommodate white blood cells and filter foreign bodies from the lymph fluid.
 T- and B-cells interact with dendritic cells in distinct regions, facilitating adaptive immunity.
-Collecting lymphatic vessels have valves which ensure that lymph flows unidirectionally Lymph is collected to large lymphatic trunks, including thoracic duct and right lymphatic duct, that lead the lymph into subclavian veins.
+Collecting lymphatic vessels have valves which ensure that lymph flows unidirectionally.
+Lymph is collected to large lymphatic trunks, including thoracic duct and right lymphatic duct, that lead the lymph into subclavian veins.

 Lymphangiogenesis is regulated by VEGF-C and VEGF-D, and indirectly by NO. MMP-9 participates in lymphatic regeneration.
 Inflammation and obesity induces lymphangiogenesis.
 Existing lymphatic networks can be expanded, venous structures can be reprogrammed, or lymphatic progenitor cells are recruited.
 TGF-β inhibits lymphangiogenesis (Alexander et al., 2010) Leukotriene B4 (LTB4) is involved in development of lymphoedema.

 White blood cells, which have migrated from blood into interstitial space, can return to the circulation via lymphatic vessels and lymph nodes.
 Lymphatic endothelial cells express chemokines and adhesion molecules, and can direct the leukocytes into lymphatics or into interstitial space.